pursuingpareto/music/README.md

 And so on.

 But we can actually model this even more cleanly.
-Because, really, the "do something forever" process has it's own "shape" which can be pulled out and reused.
+Because, really, the "do something forever" process has its own "shape" which can be pulled out and reused.

 #### Example 4b (**Functions with arguments**): Flipping a coin forever